Damdimopoulou lab - Chemicals and female fertility

 We carry out a molecular and cellular characterization of human ovarian tissue on a single cell level to identify different cell populations in normal human ovaries from childhood through fertile years to menopause.
 We have initiated a national fertility preservation study for girls and young women, entitled Sveafertil, that gives patients at very high risk of treatment-induced infertility the chance for fertility preservation through cryopreservation of ovarian tissue.
 A small fragment of the tissue comes to our research.
-By detailed analysis of human ovaries, we aim to reconstruct ovaries in vitro.
-Models that mimic human ovaries and follicle growth would be urgently needed in chemical health risk assessment as well as in fertility preservation research.
+We carry out single-cell transcriptomics on the samples to construct a molecular blueprint of human ovaries.

-These projects are based on a collaboration with Prof Jahnukainen, Dr Tuuri and Dr Otala (University of Helsinki, Finland), Dr Petersen (Sahlgrenska University Hospital), Prof Salumets, Prof Acharya, Dr Lanner and Prof Kere (Karolinska Institutet), Dr Pettersson, Dr Palm and Dr Papaikonomou (Karolinska University Hospital), Prof Yding Andersen (Rigshospitalet, Copenhagen, Denmark), Assc Prof Velthult-Meikas (Tallinn University of Technology, Estonia), and all pediatric oncology and hematology units in Sweden.
+These projects are based on a collaboration with Prof Jahnukainen, Dr Tuuri and Dr Otala (University of Helsinki, Finland), Dr Petersen (Sahlgrenska University Hospital), Prof Salumets, Prof Acharya, and Dr Lanner (Karolinska Institutet), Dr Pettersson, Dr Brusell Gidlöf, and Dr Papaikonomou (Karolinska University Hospital), Assc Prof Velthult-Meikas (Tallinn University of Technology, Estonia), and all pediatric oncology and hematology units in Sweden.

 ”Single-cell Analysis of Human Ovarian Cortex Identifies Distinct Cell Populations but No Oogonial Stem Cells” Wagner et al. 2020 Nat Commun

 Mechanisms of chemical disruption in ovaries

 We use human ovarian tissue culture and cell cultures to identify mechanisms underpinning chemical toxicity in ovaries.
 We study how the chemicals we have identified in our cohort studies impact ovarian follicle viability and growth using tissue culture and transcriptomics technologies.
 We develop “adverse outcome pathways (AOP)” following the OECD endorsed strategy for describing adverse health outcomes to increase the regulatory impact of our findings.